skedgo/TSP-APIs/README.md

 # TSP-APIs
-Recommended APIs that transport service providers implement, for them to be easily included in the SkedGo platform.
+Recommended APIs that transport service providers implement, for them to be easily included in the SkedGo platform and [accessible through the TripGo API](https://developer.tripgo.com).

 Car-Sharing: